 Tell us your favorite at home date night idea in the comment section!

-Special note – I’ve been asked a few times about the game in the picture.
+**Note – I’ve been asked a few times about the game in the picture.
 It is Catan, which is normally a 3-4 player game.
-It’s one of our all time favorite date night games.
-We found 2 player modifications online but found that we actually prefer playing regular rules… even with 2 players.
-(Affiliate link)
+It’s one of our all-time favorite date night games.
+We recently found Rivals for Catan, which is intended for two players… we love both.
+(We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.)